andykais/scrape-pages/README.md

 This package scrapes sites for text and files based on a single config file representing the crawler's flow.

 :warning: This project is under active development.
 Expect bugs and frequent api changes.
+If you wish to see progress, check out the [github projects boards](https://github.com/andykais/scrape-pages/projects)
 ## Installation

 ```bash